PERSONAL DEPOSIT ACCOUNT AGREEMENT

 What is the purpose of this Agreement?

 Please read this entire Agreement carefully and keep it in a convenient location for future reference.
-This Agreement, along with the other disclosures provided at the time you opened your account, govern your deposit account with South State Bank and supersede all previous personal deposit account agreements.
+This Agreement, along with the other disclosures provided at the time you opened your account, governs your deposit account with South State Bank and supersedes all previous personal deposit account agreements.
 The term “other disclosures” may include, but is not limited to, a separate schedule of rates, qualifying balances, specific account terms and fees.
 By opening an account, providing a written or electronic signature card or other agreement or contract, conducting transactions on your account, and continuing to hold an account with us, you acknowledge you have read, understand and agree to this Agreement (as well as any future modifications, changes or supplements made to this Agreement, if any, in accordance with this Agreement) and other disclosures provided at the time of account opening.

 What law governs this Agreement?

 Your account is governed by this Agreement, federal law, and to the extent state law applies, the law of the state in which your account is maintained.
 In the event of a conflict between federal and state law, or if state law is preempted by federal law, federal law shall control.

 A dispute is any claim, dispute or controversy, whether arising in contract or tort, or by statute, and whether for money damages, penalties or equitable relief, by either you or us against the other or its employees or agents, arising from or in connection with or relating in any way to this Agreement or the relationship between you and us.

 How do we resolve disputes under this Agreement (Waiver of Jury Trial)?